mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 There are three JavaScript files injected onto the page when it loads:

-1. Model: test record objects, one object for each scenario.
-Each object is broken down by form section (e.g. driver section, vehicle section, registration section).
+1. A model: test objects, one object for each scenario.
+Each object is broken down by form section (e.g. driver section, vehicle section, registration section), with values for each field in a section.
-2. View: Buttons and labels overlaid on the page, giving a visual indication that the script has loaded, and allowing different actions to be triggered either with a click or hotkey.
+2. A view: Buttons and labels overlaid on the page, giving a visual indication that the script has loaded, and allowing different actions to be triggered either with a click or hotkey.
-3. Controller: code for simulating events for filling out the form.
+3. A controller: code for simulating events for filling out the form.

 ## Automating Vuex element interactions